Sovereign-Labs/sovereign-book/src/3-1-implementing-a-module.md

 #### `call`
 The `call` function provides the transaction processing logic.
 It accepts a structured `CallMessage` from a user and a `Context` containing metadata like the sender's address.
 If your `call` function returns an error, the SDK automatically reverts all state changes and discards any events, ensuring that transactions are atomic.

 You can define the `CallMessage` to be any type you wish, but an enum is usually best.
-Be sure to derive `borsh` and `serde` serialization, as well as `schemars::JsonSchema` and `sov_modules_macros::UniversalWallet`.
+Be sure to derive `borsh` and `serde` serialization, as well as `schemars::JsonSchema` and `UniversalWallet`.
 This ensures your `CallMessage` is portable across different languages and frontends.

 **A Note on Gas and Security**: Just like Ethereum smart contracts, modules accept inputs that are pre-validated by the chain.
 Your call method does not need to worry about authenticating the transaction sender.
 The SDK also automatically meters gas for state accesses.
-You only need to manually charge gas (using state.charge_gas(...)) if your module performs heavy computation outside of state reads/writes.
+You only need to manually charge gas (using [`Module::charge_gas(...)`](fix-link)) if your module performs heavy computation outside of state reads/writes.

 ### Events